-361 UNCHR, Local Integration, available here.
+408 UNCHR, Local Integration, available here.

-362 R2P, Key Aspects of Employment of Refugees, Persons in Need of Complementary Protection and Asylum Seekers in Ukraine, 10 October 2018, available in Ukrainian here, e.g. 11, 16, 28.
+R2P, Key Aspects of Employment of Refugees, Persons in Need of Complementary Protection and Asylum Seekers in Ukraine, 10 October 2018, available in Ukrainian here, e.g. 11, 16, 28.

-363 Letter of the Ministry of Education on Education of Refugee Children.
+Letter of the Ministry of Education on Education of Refugee Children.

-364 UNHCR, Ukraine as a country of asylum.
+UNHCR, Ukraine as a country of asylum.
 Observations on the situation of asylum-seekers and refugees in Ukraine, July 2013, available here.

-365 Article 4, Law on Higher Education.
+Article 4, Law on Higher Education.

-367 Article 1 Law on Pensions.
+414 Article 1 Law on Pensions.

-368 Article 2 Law on State Social Assistance to Persons not Entitled to a Pension and Persons with Disabilities.
+Article 2 Law on State Social Assistance to Persons not Entitled to a Pension and Persons with Disabilities.

-369 Article 1 Law on State Assistance to Families with Children.
+Article 1 Law on State Assistance to Families with Children.

-370 Para.
-25 Regulation on the Organisation of Social Services Provision of 1 June 2020 No. 587 for Granting and Paying State Social Assistance to Persons with Disabilities from Childhood and Children with Disabilities, etc.373 This list is not complete and does not mean that persons in need of complementary protection are excluded from other social services.
+Para.
+25 Regulation on the Organisation of Social Services Provision of 1 June 2020 No. 587 legislation specifically mentioned them among the recipients of certain services.
+For instance, persons in need of complementary protection are mentioned in the Law on State Assistance to Families with Children, 418 Procedure for Granting a One-time Assistance "Baby Box" at the Birth of a Child, 419 Procedure for Granting and Paying State Social Assistance to Persons with Disabilities from Childhood and Children with Disabilities, etc. 420 This list is not complete and does not mean that persons in need of complementary protection are excluded from other social services.
 However, they may face obstacles when trying to obtain service where they are not specifically mentioned.